 As a native Texan, Artie was a natural outdoorsman, handyman, an avid wrestling fan.
 Artie was most happy when he was in the presence of his grandson Aiden, gazing in the eyes of his newborn grandson, and spending time with family and close friends.
 Artie will forever be remembered for helping others, working hard, and never giving up.
 For all these qualities and more, Artie made a lasting impression on each and every one of us, and will live in our hearts and minds forever.

-To send flowers to Artie's family, please visit our floral section.
+To send flowers to Artie's family, please visit our floral store.